AdobeDocs/adobe-io-events/src/pages/guides/using/asset-events/asset-events-actions.md

 }
 ```

----

 ### Composites

-A [Composite](asset-events-glossary#composite) differs from a regular [Files](asset-events-glossary#file) in that it a) has a [Manifest Resource](asset-events-glossary.md#manifest) which is closely coupled with—but not the same as—its [Primary Resource](asset-events-glossary.md#primary-resource) and b) has any number of [Component Resources](asset-events-glossary.md#component) which can be created/updated without an immediate update to the Primary/Manifest.
+A [Composite](asset-events-glossary#composite) differs from a regular [Files](asset-events-glossary#file) in that it a has a [Manifest Resource](asset-events-glossary.md#manifest) which is closely coupled with—but not the same as—its [Primary Resource](asset-events-glossary.md#primary-resource) and b has any number of [Component Resources](asset-events-glossary.md#component) which can be created/updated without an immediate update to the Primary/Manifest.
 These differences make it necessary to include some additional data in the created/updated Events for Composites.

----

 #### Created Manifest